Ellie Harmon

 Hello!

-From 2017-2021, I was a faculty member at Portland State University where I collaborated with secondary school teachers to broaden participation in cybersecurity, mentored excellent student researchers, and fought for a better University as a PSU-AAUP Union leader.
+I also collaborated with an interdisciplinary team of faculty to lead an annual professional development workshop for middle school and high school teachers related to broadening participation in cybersecurity.
+I had the privelege to mentor several excellent student researchers, and fought for a better University as a PSU-AAUP Union leader.

 I’ve led qualitative social science, and technical computer science projects for/at Intel, IG Metall, the International Labour Office, and CU Boulder.
 I have a PhD in Information and Computer Science, with expertise in ethnographic studies of technology in work and at home (UC Irvine, Informatics, 2015).